 Whenever you quote your share number in our stores, a dividend will be earned on qualifying purchases.
-This is currently 4p for every £1 spend, though this could be subject to change.
+This is currently 4p for every £1 spent excluding GST, though this could be subject to change.
 The dividend rate is approved at our AMM in May.

 Your dividend value is automatically calculated during the trading year, which ends on the second Sunday in January.
 You can draw your Dividend as cash after the annual AMM or leave it in your share account to gain interest.
 You can collect your dividend from any of our Co-op Post Office counters; click here for details, locations and opening times.

 Every time you shop with us between January to November you’ll also receive a 1% bonus dividend on qualifying products which will save up in your bonus dividend pot.
 You can either transfer the money you collected into your share account where it will earn interest, or withdraw it as cash from any of our member service counters.

 We have always given back to our members and are proud to have offered a double dividend scheme on a Tuesday and Wednesday for a number of years, but sadly we need to make a change to protect the health of both our colleagues and members during this period.

 We are removing our Tuesday and Wednesday double dividend scheme until further notice as we feel we should not be handing out stamps and encouraging members to attach them to cards when trying to limit the spread of coronavirus.
 We also do not want to put any additional pressure on our colleagues by en-couraging our members to shop on these two given days, when our stores are already very busy.

 It is never easy making decisions like this but stopping double dividend does not mean our members will not receive a bonus dividend.

 During December, each complete £1 card of stamps is worth £1.05 for Christmas shopping in your Co-operative food stores.